hairyhenderson/gomplate/docs/content/functions/conv.md

 This function attempts to convert most types of input (strings, numbers, and booleans), but behaviour when the input can not be converted is undefined and subject to change.

-Unconvertable inputs may result in errors, or `0` or `-1`.
+Unconvertable inputs will result in errors.

 Floating-point numbers (with decimal points) are truncated.